 Invest in a Programmable Thermostat

-We say it all the time – a programmable thermostat saves you energy and money no matter what season it is.
-A programmable thermostat will allow you to lower your home temperature while you are at work to help lower heating costs, and raise the temperature before you even make it home to yield the perfect amount of home comfort.
+We say it all the time – a programmable thermostat decreases your energy use and bills no matter what time of year it is.
+A programmable thermostat will allow you to decrease your home temperature while you are at work to help lower heating costs, and raise the temperature before you even make it home to yield the perfect amount of home comfort.

 Add or Upgrade Attic Insulation

-Having the ideal amount of attic insulation helps retain heat during the winter, saving you energy because your heating system doesn’t have to run as much, and therefore saves you money by decreasing your energy bills.
-Check with your local utility companies about rebates for installing or upgrading your attic insulation.
+Having the ideal amount of attic insulation helps keep heat from escaping during the winter, saving you energy because your heating system doesn’t have to work as hard, and therefore saves you money by decreasing your energy bills.
+Ask your local utility companies about rebates for installing or upgrading your attic insulation.

-By insulating your plumbing pipes, especially hot water pipes, you can actually help raise the temperature a few degrees.
-Warmer water on a cooler setting?
+By insulating your plumbing pipes, especially hot water pipes, you can actually help raise the temperature two or three degrees.
+Warmer water on a lower setting?
 That decreases your energy usage and your energy bills – yes, please!

 Get a Furnace Tune-Up

-Be sure your heater is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Climate Control Service Experts.
-Right now we are giving discounts on our fall tune ups to help make sure your home stays warm and safe all winter long.
-Call 251-202-7503 today to schedule your heating tune-up or set up a complimentary in-home estimate on a new, energy-efficient heating system.
+Make sure your heater is ready to keep your home warm and comfortable all winter long with an expert Precision tune-up from Climate Control Service Experts.
+Right now we are giving discounts on our fall tune ups to help make sure your home stays warm and safe through the cold months.
+Call 251-202-7503 today to schedule your heating tune-up or set up a complimentary in-home estimate on a new, energy-efficient HVAC system.